No AI permissions given, ever.

 “Watch her arm, she’s favorin’ it!”

-Before she could do more than reach toward the truck, the two men and a third up in the bed had hauled her up onto the tailgate.
-The good Samaritan climbed in beside her and dragged her back into the bed.
+Before she could do more than reach toward the truck, the two men and a third already sitting in the back hauled her up onto the tailgate.
+Pennie’s rescuer climbed in beside her and dragged her backward into the bed.

-“Pull your legs in,” he said, gesturing for her to scoot further back.
+“Pull your legs in,” he instructed, gesturing for her to scoot further back.

 “Where are we going?” she shouted, her voice carried away by the wind.